 (N.B.
 A similar parameter exists for the general statistics output, named stat_log_time.)

 Now we are ready to go: make two different setup files, one with the KAM mutation model and one with SSM.
 Add all the other parameters mentioned above - do not forget to specify patch_capacity 10000 - and let them both run with generations 4000 (we used seed 710).
-Question: Unlike Tutorial 1, we have not specified a growth model; use the manual to figure out what type of growth qN uses by default.

-As usual a results folder will have been created when you started in the simulation.
-Opening it you will find that, besides the usual five simulation text files, four new simulation_gX000.dat files have been made: one for each 1000 generations.
+As usual a results folder will have been created when you started the simulation.
+Opening it you will find that, besides the usual five simulation text files, four new.dat files have been made: one for each 1000 generations.

+1 1 11 2

+n1_l1

+1 0606

+1 1106

+1 0606

+1 0606

+1 1006

+etc...

 The first line of this file contains four numbers, see the manual, section 9.4 ‘Genotype output’ for their meaning.
+Below are the names of all the loci, in our case only one, with the default name n(eutral trait)1_l(ocus)1.
 Below it we see two columns.
-Each line represents an individual.
+Each line represents an individual from our simulation.
 The first number of each line is the patch number (in this case always ‘1’ since we have only one patch), the second number is the genotype.
 The genotype consists always of four digits, the first two digits representing the first allele, the last two representing the second allele (e.g. genotype 0807 is a heterozygote, with one allele 08 and one allele 07).

 The goal of the current section was to demonstrate the differences between the two mutation processes, one of the main sources of variation in qN.
 Let’s first look at the accumulation of alleles and heterozygosity (a summary statistic often used for allelic diversity in population genetics) over time.
 We can use R to read the data from our simulation_stats.txt file as in the previous tutorial and plot the number of alleles and heterozygosity against time.
 (Question: Why do the observed and expected heterozygosity produce practically the same figure?).